axch/rules/README.md

 If not, the whole match from this point fails (because there is nothing the subsequent matchers can do about this datum being different from the desired constant).
-If the data is `eqv?` to the constant, this matcher defers completely to the sequel.
+If the data is `eqv?` to the constant, this combinator defers completely to the sequel.

+TODO dictionary API

 Any procedure that implements the interface of a matcher combinator can be used directly in a pattern.
 For example (note the quasiquote)